 Water itself does not conduct electricity.
 In order for any substance to carry a charge, two conditions must be met.
-There must be charged particles in the substance, ions or electrons for example.
+There must be charged particles in the substance-ions or electrons, for example.
 These particles must be free to move within the substance.
-Therefore the reason that water can sometimes conduct electricity is because of the minerals already present in the water.
+Therefore, the reason that water can sometimes conduct electricity is because of the minerals already present in the water.

 Absolutely pure water does not conduct electricity very well at all.
 Yet, even the most pure water will conduct a tiny amount of electricity.
-A tiny amount, only one in ten million molecules of water, divide into H+ and OH- ions.
-This condition will cause current to flow but it is almost undetectable.
+A tiny amount, only 1 in 10 million molecules of water will divide into $H^+$ and $OH^-$ ions.
+This condition will cause current to flow, but it is almost undetectable.

 Water, as we know it, contains salt impurities.
 Any salt, not just table salt, will cause water to conduct electricity.
 The reason is that when salts are dissolved in water, they break up into ions that have electric charge.
-If you place wires in the water, the positive charged ions will flow towards the negative wire and the negative ions will flow towards the positive wire causing an electric current to run through the water.
+If you place wires in the water, the positive charged ions will flow toward the negative wire, and the negative ions will flow toward the positive wire, causing an electric current to run through the water.